iamgbsmith/til/react-native/functional-components.md

 ### Functional component example

 The following is an example of a stateless functional component written using TypeScript.
-In the props object, there is a title which is a string.
+In the props object, there is a read-only string property called title.

 ```javascript
 import React from 'react';